 The component has three outcomes.
 The first outcome (Outcome 1.1) will empower government and key stakeholders with the information to implement spatially-based national blue economy strategies.
 This will be accomplished through three outputs that target development of national marine spatial plans, blue economy strategies, including sustainable financing strategies.
 As the largest priority of the project, this set of outputs will yield at least one comprehensive marine spatial plan per country, including where relevant complementing the GEF-6 Caribbean Regional Oceanscape Project marine spatial planning activities.
-The outcome will also yield at least one national blue economy strategy per country that builds on national marine spatial plans.
+The outcome will also yield at least one national blue economy strategy per country in place and/or updated that builds on national marine spatial plans (six strategies in place and/or updated).
 The second outcome (Outcome 1.2) will build off the first outcome and promotion of national blue economic development by strengthening mechanisms that support ecosystem-based fisheries management.
-This includes the establishment or expansion of marine protected areas in at least five countries (Jamaica, Belize, Panama, Barbados and Saint Lucia.), with an estimated area coverage of 230,000 HA, as informed by national marine spatial planning efforts (Output 1.1.1).
+This includes the establishment or expansion of marine protected areas in at least five countries (Jamaica, Belize, Panama, Barbados and Saint Lucia), with an estimated area coverage of 230,000 HA, as informed by national marine spatial planning efforts (Output 1.1.1).
 The outcome will also assess climate change impacts and data gaps in national level fisheries management to yield stronger ecosystem-based management approaches to meet long-term sustainability.
-National-level MPA activities in Jamaica, Panama, Belize, Saint Lucia and Barbados and will be directly supported by national GEF STAR Biodiversity funding.
+National-level MPA activities in Jamaica, Panama, Belize, Saint Lucia and Barbados and will be directly supported by national GEF STAR Biodiversity funding (BD 1.1 and BD 2.7).
 The final outcome (Outcome 1.3) will pull the national level efforts together to strengthen regional blue economic cooperation and coordination, including increased institutional capacity to support government adoption of ecosystem-based fisheries management practices, through the development of at least one regional marine spatial plan focused on promotion of ecosystem-based fisheries management at the regional scale.
-This will be accomplished by conducting an assessment of existing marine spatial planning and other geospatial analysis efforts at the national and regional level, including outputs from the Caribbean Regional Oceanscape Project and CLME+ GEF projects to inform a regional ecosystem-based management of key fisheries.
+This will be accomplished by conducting an assessment of existing marine spatial planning and other geospatial analysis efforts at the national and regional level, including outputs from the Caribbean Regional Oceanscape Project (CROP) and CLME+ GEF projects to inform a regional ecosystem-based management of key fisheries.
 These efforts will be complemented by technical manuals and targeted trainings to promote blue economy development, which focuses on use of marine spatial planning for ecosystem-based fisheries management.

 Project Component 2 focuses on establishing inclusive sustainable seafood value chains.
 The first outcome of this component (Outcome 2.1) will assess current national and regional seafood value chains that support realization of blue economy opportunities and sustainable development goals.
 This will include assessing and incorporating current seafood value chains into national blue economy strategies, including marine spatial planning efforts, that identify future value chain and end market requirements.
 There will also be a focus on identifying seafood value chain added-value opportunities and market and economic feasibility, including testing innovative technologies for post-harvest processing methods and reduction of post-harvest loss, and improved/creation of new seafood products to reduce waste at the regional and national levels.
 For increased uptake, this outcome will also provide policy recommendations to strengthen the enabling environment for seafood value chains and markets, with a specific focus on empowerment of woman, indigenous peoples, and ethnic minorities.
+Efforts under this component will build on current national-level fisheries management plans, including national mainstreaming of FAO Small-Scale Fisheries Guidelines and related policies into seafood value chain in the six project countries.